xenshreyas/cpsc330-2024W2/_sources/syllabus.md

 When using AI tools for your assignments, be mindful of their impact on your learning.
 Consider carefully whether they are improving or hindering your learning, and make a conscious decision about their use.

-### Midterm
+### Midterms

-Check the [Calendar](https://htmlpreview.github.io/?https://github.com/UBC-CS/cpsc330/blob/master/docs/calendar.html) for midterm dates.

-There will be two midterms in CPSC 330 and both of them will be conducted in the CBTF via self-reservation over a two-day period.
+There will be two midterms in CPSC 330 and both of them will be conducted in the CBTF via self-reservation over a three-day period.
 The CBTF (computer based testing facility) is designed to enhance the student’s writing experience by providing them with a familiar, secure testing environment with quick access to technical support, as well as support from their instructor for common access issues.

+Closer to the midterm dates, the instructors will communicate more details regarding the exam content, how to register for a time slot, what to do in case it is not possible to take the exam, and other relevant information.
+In general, **students are expected to take the exam during their registered slot.** Seats are limited and if you miss your registered slot it may not be possible to provide an alternative time, unless it is for a serious, documented reason.
+If something prevents you from attending one of the midterms, contact the course coordinator immediately.

 #### Centre for Accessibility (CfA) Exam Accommodations